Selecting Quality, Color, and Type of Paint

 However, there are tests to ensure quality in high-performance paint applications:

-• Pull testing is used to ensure proper adhesion for epoxy coatings commonly used on concrete floors.
+- Pull Test - Pull testing is used to ensure proper adhesion for epoxy coatings commonly used on concrete floors.
 This helps you estimate your floor’s capacity to remain undamaged under different weight and movement conditions.
 For suitable longevity, the epoxy coating needs to have a tensile strength greater than what is required by your working environment.

-• The physical and chemical properties of individual paints can tell you a great deal about how well they will stand the test of time.
+- Chemical Test - The physical and chemical properties of individual paints can tell you a great deal about how well they will stand the test of time.
 A wide variety of chemical tests are available.
 Which ones are appropriate will vary greatly based on your working conditions.
 The basic purpose of each is to ensure that paint and coatings won’t break down through environmental exposure.

 Testing should be carried out by independent experts, rather than by the contractor.
-However, all testing can be arranged by the contractor, and should be considered part of the overall scope of work.
+However, all testing can be arranged by the contractor and should be considered part of the overall scope of work.
 Evaluate the credentials of testing authorities and the standards they use before signing off.

 Paint Cost And Volume Discounts